-Council Tax charges are calculated on a daily basis and therefore the circumstances for each individual day should be taken in to account when calculating a charge.
-The Local Government Finance Act 1992 states that;
+Council Tax charges are calculated on a daily basis and therefore the circumstances for each individual day must be taken in to account when determining the charge.
+The Local Government Finance Act 1992 (LGFA92) states that;

 2 Liability to tax determined on a daily basis

 (1) Liability to pay council tax shall be determined on a daily basis.

 (2) For the purposes of determining for any day–

 (a) whether any property is a chargeable dwelling;